 We treat abnormal head shapes in infants with innovative orthotic solutions

-Most abnormal skull shapes developed during pregnancy and result in the flattening of one side of the head [Positional head deformities].
+Most abnormal skull shapes develop during pregnancy and this may result in flattening of one side of the head (positional head deformities)..
 It may also be related to a tightened neck muscle on one side (torticollis), abnormal neck spine (fusion) or abnormal eye muscles.

-If the parents react at the right time, our Pediatric Head Deformities Clinic can provide detailed evaluation and solutions for infantile head deformities.
+If the parents are aware and respond timely, our Paediatric Head Deformities Clinic can help and provide detailed analysis and solutions for infantile head deformities.
 We are proud to be a clinical provider of cranial remodeling orthosis, manufacturing through digital technologies which offer improved comfort, fantastic aesthetics, gentle care, and fast delivery.

 These can occur when a baby sleeps in the same position during pregnancy or due to problems with the neck muscles (torticollis).
 Infant’s heads are soft to allow for the incredible brain growth that occurs in the first year of life.
 But, they’re also susceptible to being “molded” into a flat shape.
 Fortunately, positional plagiocephaly is usually easy to treat, and appropriate intervention is possible by using plagiocephaly treatment helmets before one year of age.